New tools to improve performance

 Some of the blog titles that didn’t make the cut were:

-“While doing keyword research we Stumbleupon that our competitor comparison high (Microsoft teams vs slack) which has around has 2.3K search volume,” Md Mohsin Ansari explains.
+“While doing keyword research we noticed that Microsoft teams vs Slack had around has 2.3K search volume”, Md Mohsin Ansari explains.

-“Once we determine the high intent keywords for your niche, we no longer have to follow the traditional inbound marketing pattern.”
+“Once we determined the high intent keywords for our niche, we no longer had to follow the traditional inbound marketing pattern.”